This is the featured image of the Generate Awesome Hi-Hats with Hats by AudioThing blog article.

 Consequently, I will add an instance of "Hats" to a newly created channel within SoundBridge.
 Let's check its interface.

 As we can see above, the interface is divided into two parts.
 The upper one contains a noise generator and a sampler.
-On the left, we can see both short and long envelope controls together with an LFO.
+On the left, we can see short and long envelope controls and an LFO.
 The lower part houses the effects.
-Basically, everything that might come in handy for hi-hat sound processing.
-There are a vast number of presets, but, of course, you can add external samples of hi-hats and combine them with the noise generator.
-Let’s hear it in action.
+Everything that might come in handy for hi-hat sound processing.
+There are many presets, but, of course, you can add external samples of hi-hats and combine them with the noise generator.
+Let's hear it in action.

 I wrote a standard hi-hat sequence for the new MIDI channel.
 For this purpose, I combined a noise generator and a sampled hi-hat sound.
 Additionally, I processed it more with the effects.
 Now, let's hear how the hi-hat sequence sounds without the effects and then with them.